 What makes Meruschka’s blog really interesting is that she writes about places many people know exist, or have even driven past, but few have stopped to explore properly.
 As a result she’s discovered some real treasures – check out her site to discover something new about South Africa.

-Thank you so much for the inclusion Africa.com, and you all my fellow bloggers may we continue to spread our love of the beautiful continent.
+Thank you so much for the inclusion Africa.com, and to you all my fellow bloggers.
+May we continue to spread our love of this beautiful continent.
+Stay in touch at Africa.com